Fourth of July Parade

 Donations to the Mira Mesa Town Council Verne Goodwin Scholarship fund can be made through the Mira Mesa Community Foundation, a 501c(3) organization at this link.

-The June 15 meeting of the Mira Mesa Community Planning Group will be held remotely.
+Meetings of the Mira Mesa Community Planning Group are now being held remotely.
 See the Planning Group page for information and registration instructions.

 The volunteer of the year dinner honoring Jennifer Kvalvik has been postponed due to COVID-19.
 Future date TBD.
-Reservations and scholarship donations can still be made at this link.
+Scholarship donations can still be made at this link.

 Our goal for the next year at MMTC is to double our membership!
 Mira Mesa is the largest community in San Diego and we want to use that strength and voice to influence local government to make Mira Mesa a priority.
 We are reaching out to local government to improve our roads, ensure that our park system is complete and maintained, and guarantee that services such as libraries, recreation centers and police and fire protection are provided and up to our standards.
 Join us today to build a better community in Mira Mesa!